Jetsurf/jet-bot/README.md

 Currently implemented commands are as follows:
  - !joinvoice CHANNELNAME : Join a Voice Channel, must be exact Upper/Lower case
- - !play URL OR search : Play/Queue Up a video/song to Play from
+ - !play URL : Play/Queue Up a website to Play from URL
-   URL or YT search
+ - !play SOURCE SEARCH : Searches SOURCE for SEARCH to play (Supports Youtube/Soundcloud)
- - !playrandom # : Plays a random YT Video from my playlist, optional #, queues # videos to play
+ - !playrandom # : Plays a random url from my playlist.
+Optional #,
+   queues # videos to play
  - !currentsong : Displays the currently playing Song/Video
  - !stop : Stop a current playing video and play the next one
- - !volume : Sets my global voice volume (Youtube defaults to 7%, caps at 50% vol)
+ - !volume : Sets my global voice volume (Youtube defaults to 7%, caps at 60% vol)
  - !sounds : List all possible sounds, prepend ! to play
  - !restart : Restarts me if I get stuck
  - !currentmaps : Displays the current Splatoon 2 Gamemodes/Maps